CiaranOMara/Contributing/CONTRIBUTING.md

 To submit your package, follow these steps:

-1. Introduce yourself and your package on the BioJulia Gitter channel.
+1. Introduce yourself and your package on the BioJulia Discord server.
 2. At this point maintainers will reach out to mentor and vouch for you and your package.
 They will:
   1. Discuss with you a suitable name.
   2. Help you ensure the the package is up to standard, and meets the code and contribution guidelines described on this site.
   3. Add you to the BioJulia organisation if you wish to become a BioJulia maintainer.
   4. Transfer ownership of the package.

 ### Become a BioJulia package maintainer